david-pohl/timothy-llm-shop-assistant/README.md

 ---
 What is your name?
--> Three jackets cost under $50.
+-> Hello, I am Timothy.

 The LLM is able to understand that this is not a question concerning products.

 ---
 How many jackets cost under 50$?
--> Hello, I am Timothy.
+-> We have five jackets priced under $50.

 The LLM is able to join multiple tables.

 ---
 What is your cheapest jacket?
--> The cheapest jacket is the Beaumont Summit Kit in orange, which costs $42.
+-> Our cheapest jacket is the Jade Yoga Jacket at $32.

 The LLM is able to understand that only one table is needed here.
 It can sort appropriately.

 ---
-How much is the Juno Jacket?
+How much is the "Juno Jacket"?
 -> The Juno Jacket costs $77.

 The LLM is able to look up a specific name and fetch its details.